Understanding crypto stamps

 In theory, no, you don’t.
 The miniature sheet functions as a paper wallet – the digital token is therefore integrated into the physical miniature sheet and you can keep the postage stamp in paper form as a collector’s item.

-Alternatively, you can check which digital version you have purchased and, based on this information, resell or trade the stamp.
-You don’t need a digital wallet for this, either.
 For trading on NFT platforms, we currently recommend that you import the paper wallet into your Wallet app as a new account.
 This is because platforms such as OpenSea do not yet fully support the ERC-1155 standard for self-created smart contracts.

 If you want to create your own Swiss Crypto Stamp collection in your digital wallet, you can transfer the NFT to your digital wallet.